roboticsgroup/roboticsgroup_gazebo_plugins/README.md

 ###MimicJointPlugin

-A simple plugin for Gazebo in order to add to Gazebo the mimic joint functionality that exists in URDF (ROS).
+A simple (Model) plugin for Gazebo in order to add to Gazebo the mimic joint functionality that exists in URDF (ROS).
 Inspired by code of Goncalo Cabrita.

   - *XML Parameters*